-Whether you are a student of history, business, art, theatre, or historic preservation, The Edith Bolling Wilson Birthplace Foundation and Museum offers a variety of unpaid and for credit internship programs.
-Our internships are a prearranged learning experience scheduled within a specific time frame, though scheduling is flexible within the time frame.
+Whether you are a student of history, business, art, theatre, or historic preservation, The Edith Bolling Wilson Birthplace Foundation and Museum offers a variety of internship programs.
+Our internships are a prearranged learning experience scheduled within a specific time frame, though scheduling is flexible.
 The experience must be relevant to the intern’s academic and professional goals, and to research and activities of the Museum.

 Interns have been integral to the following Museum programs: